Nsudocode/Nsudocode/README.md

 - 👋 Hi, I’m @Nsudocode
-- 👀 I’m interested in Blockchain, DevOps and Automation.
+- 👀 I’m interested in Blockchain, DevOps and Cybersecurity.
-- 🌱 I’m currently learning Cloud Computing and Data Engineering
+- 🌱 I’m currently learning Cloud Computing and Penetration Testing
 - 📫 How to reach me: nsudohdavidejr@gmail.com

 <!---